emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 Okay!
 This paints a different picture.
 Otto is still declining in absolute terms, but we can see a small peak around ~1915.

 #### Basic chart types

+The `ggplot2` package contains a range of different graphs.
+We will explore a couple of them below.
+See [this gallery](http://www.r-graph-gallery.com/portfolio/ggplot2-package/) for more detail.

 ##### Histogram

 A histogram provides a snapshot of the distribution of values for a given variable in a dataset.
 Remember, a histogram differs from a bar chart: it plots the distribution of records across a continuous variable, not a discrete variable.
 To test out this functionality, let's generate a histogram from the `bnames2` dataset that visualizes the distribution of the `prop` value.